 If you like puzzle games and don’t mind a few far-fetched combinations, Little Alchemy will bring you a ton of fun.
 It’s as easy to play for a few minutes at a time as it is to marathon for an hour.

-Last year I examined the Mario copycat games on Android; most of them are terrible, but Stardash was one of the awesome alternatives.
+Most Mario copycat games on Android are terrible, but Stardash is one of the awesome alternatives.
 It’s a game that would have been at home on the Game Boy due to both its graphics and gameplay.

 In each of the 40 levels, you can earn three stars: one for collecting all the coins, one for beating a specific time, and one for completing the level backwards (which can be tough).
 There are also four hidden temples to unlock by finding secret keys in each level of a given world.
 If you try to complete all this game has to offer, it will last you a long time.